Our foam cornices are durable, sturdy, lightweight and easy to use.

 3. Is Deco Wrap adjustable?
 Deco Wrap can be cut down with a kitchen knife and glued together with a hot glue gun, foam spray adhesive or fabric glue to fit any size window.

 4. How far from the wall are they when mounted?
-Deco Wrap window treatments will have a clearance from the back of the treatment to the wall of about 1.5” to 2”.
+Our P-Hooks are 5″ long and go 1″ into the wall and 2″ into the back slit of the cornice so our Deco Wrap window treatments will have a clearance from the back of the treatment to the wall of approximately 2”.

-5. Do you have elbow returns?
-No, but it is possible to make them by mitering and gluing the foam at a ninety degree angle and then wrapping and tucking the fabric.
+6. Do you have elbow returns?
+No, but you can make them by mitering and pinning the foam at a ninety degree angle.
+Click HERE for more information.

 7. Do they cover bay windows?
 Yes.
 You can miter the ends to fit together at the corners or simply butt the straight ends together at the corners and cover over the seam with a fabric accent.

 8. Are they reusable?
 Yes.
 Simply remove the fabric and wrap and tuck new fabric.

 9. How do they install on the window?
 Our P-screws require no tools to install.
 Simply push the P-screw into the wall and screw until firm.
 (You may need to make a starter hole first depending on wall material and your hand strength.)
 Make sure the fabric lays flat inside the back slit of the form.
 Cut away excess fabric if necessary to allow room for the P-screw.
 Push the slit in the back of the form onto the P-screws.

 10. Can I use any fabric with Deco Wrap?
 Medium and lightweight fabric is recommended.
 Very heavy fabrics are often stiff and bulky which make them difficult to work with.